pocketbird/guidelines/BMI.md

 If you use @extend, please be aware of what your output code looks like.
 Pull up your output code in a window next to your @extend code so you can see exactly what changes you're making.

+## Documentation

+Use [SassDoc](http://sassdoc.com/) to document your scss.
+If you add a library, plugin, etc. add it to README.md.

 ## Design-Code Compromise